 The relief is intended to meet the needs of those disposing of businesses, and not those merely selling assets so the qualification is that the trader either sells the whole business, or a distinct part of the business as a going concern, or ceases trading completely, or in one particular aspect of his business activities and sells the assets relating to that.

 In considering whether a particular business activity has separable parts, it is likely that HMRC will use test cases under an old relief known as retirement relief.
-Although this relief was withdrawn a few years ago, the new relief is very closely modeled on the terms of retirement relief, so the old cases will very likely be a good place to start.
+Although this relief was withdrawn a few years ago, the entrepreneur's relief is very closely modeled on the terms of retirement relief, so the old cases will very likely be a good place to start.

 A farmer has made extra money over many years by selling off small plots of land to adjoining properties as extra garden.
 He was previously able to take taper relief on these disposals, reducing the CGT charge.
 However, no relief is available under ER as he is not selling all or a distinct part of his business.
 He would need to cease trading completely to qualify for relief.

 As an alternative, he may have some established stabling and livery activities on a small field.
 If he were to either sell this part of his farming activity as a going concern, or to cease this activity and sell the field and stables (possibly for redevelopment) he would be able to claim relief in relation to the cessation or disposal of a distinct part of his business.